-Mr. Tan Lee Meng, if re-elected as Director of the Company will remain as Chairman of the Nominating Committee and Member of the Audit and Remuneration Committees and will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the Singapore Exchange Securities Trading Limited.
+Mr. Lim Siak Meng, who is the Group Managing Director, if re-elected as Director of the Company, will remain as a member of the Nominating and Remuneration Committees.

-Mr. Yap Xi Ming, who is a Non-Executive Director, if re-elected as Director of the Company will remain as a Member of the Audit Committee and will be considered as Non-Independent and Non-Executive Director.
+Mr. Lau Eng Tiong, who is a Non-Executive Director, if re-elected as Director of the Company, will remain as a member of the Audit, Nominating and Remuneration Committees.